How To Do Mass Mass Stoichiometry

 Step 2: Convert Mass to Moles

 Convert the given mass of the reactant or product to moles using the molar mass of the substance.
-The molar mass is the mass of one mole of a substance and is typically expressed in grams per mole (g/mol).
+Still, the molar mass is the mass of one mole of a substance and is typically expressed in grams per mole (g/mol).
 You can find the molar mass of an element on the periodic table and calculate the molar mass of a compound by adding the molar masses of all the atoms in the compound.

 Formula: